Gingerbread Cookies

 • The timing will depend on your cookie cutters.
 Differently sized and shaped cookies bake at different rates!
 For a perfect soft texture, I typically bake a 3-inch gingerbread man for 8 minutes.
 If you have smaller cut-outs, you’ll likely need to bake your cookies less.
 If you have larger cut-outs, you might need to go a bit longer.

 • Decorating is half the fun.
 As delicious as these soft gingerbread cookies are plain, they’re even tastier (and more festive!) with icing on top.
 For detailed lines and patterns like the ones in these pictures, use the royal icing recipe from this post.
-For a simpler glaze, stir together 1 cup powdered sugar and 2 tablespoons almond milk, adding more milk as needed to reach your desired consistency.
+For a simpler glaze, stir together 1 cup powdered sugar and 2 tablespoons milk, adding more milk as needed to reach your desired consistency.
 Sprinkles, gumdrops, and other candies are fun decorations too!

 Make-Ahead and Freezing Instructions